-The board of directors of the Company (the "Board") is well-diversified and comprises highly qualified and effective members who are responsible for providing overall entrepreneurial leadership and setting objectives for the long-term success of the Group.
+The board of directors of the Company (the "Board") has an appropriate balance and mix of skills, experience and knowledge and is well-diversified in terms of age group, gender and nationality.
+The Board comprises highly qualified and effective members who are responsible for providing overall entrepreneurial leadership and setting strategic objectives for the long-term success of the Group.
 The Board also has oversight of the business performance and affairs of the Group and sets the Company's values and standards (including ethical standards).
-The Board seeks to align the interests of the Board and management with that of shareholders and to balance interests of other stakeholders.
+The Board seeks to ensure that obligations to shareholders and other stakeholders are understood and met.